francoiskroll/FramebyFrame/README.md

 Already using the Zebrabox?
 Read below ([Frame-by-frame manifesto](#The-frame-by-frame-manifesto)) why you should consider doing your analysis on the frame-by-frame data.

 Not did your experiment yet?
-Make sure to read the section ([Experimental design commandments](#Experimental-design-commandments)) for some advice.
+Make sure to read [Experimental design commandments](#Experimental-design-commandments) for some advice.

 [![alt text][1.2]][1] [@francois_kroll](https://twitter.com/francois_kroll)